realnedsanders/Coordination-Trilemma/appendix-b.md

 **Intuition before formalism:** This is the payoff—showing that voluntary coordination can achieve the impossible: no corruption, stability, and human agency simultaneously.
 The catch is it requires the framework to be true and transformation to be effective.

-**Why it matters:** Proves voluntary coordination isn't just avoiding the bad outcomes—it's the only way to achieve all three desired properties.
+**Why it matters:** Proves voluntary coordination provides the only way to achieve all three desired properties rather than just avoiding bad outcomes.

 **Theorem 5.1 (Soteriological Resolution):**